We recommend requesting at least 25% more storage space than the size of the files that you’d like to store.

 File size can be greatly reduced by compressing your files using an archive format such as .zip, .tar, or .cpio, and file compression is a particularly good idea if you don’t access the contents of those files very often.

 If you’d like more information on determining file size or compressing files, assistance can be provided by the IT Help Center or your local IT support organization.
 Also basic instructions for using .zip can also be found online.

 Technical Details & Background Information for Administrators

-Content transferred to the archive service is allocated on disk using the physical storage requirement, which includes data protection blocks.
+Content transferred to the Network File Storage service is allocated on disk using the physical storage requirement, which includes data protection blocks.
 This will be at least 25% greater than the logical storage size reported on a traditional filesystem, which does not report parity/raid overhead (most desktop operating systems will report storage usage this way).
 If you store files with average size exceeding 4MB, expect your content to have an overhead requirement of 25-30%.
 (See background information below for additional details.)

 - 1000 B/kB * 1000 kB/MB * 1000MB/GB * 1000 Gb/Tb = 1012

 - 1024 B/KiB * 1024 KiB/MiB* 1024 MiB/GiB * 1024 GiB/TiB = 240

 The data copied into the Network File Storage shares using native formats have had varied results from 26% (combination of full and incremental backup volumes), to 35% (native format A/V classroom recordings), to 300% (sample with millions of very small, 12k files not bundled into .tar or .zip archive format).
 If you have large quantities of data which are structured as relatively small files, plan to store your data using backup images or archive file formats like .zip, .tar, or .cpio to achieve 4Mb+ file sizes (the most efficient to store).